144th Airlift Squadron: Airlift mission

-The Alaska ANG won an Air Force Outstanding Unit Award in 1964 as a result of its efforts in assisting small communities bordering Prince William Sound following the 1964 Good Friday earthquake.
+The squadron won an Air Force Outstanding Unit Award in 1964 as a result of its efforts in assisting small communities bordering Prince William Sound following the 1964 Good Friday earthquake.
 As most of the personnel of the 144th were from the Anchorage area, which was badly damaged in the quake, they left their homes and families to assist others and were considered to be highly professional and helped others in a time of their own extreme stress.

-A second Air Force Outstanding Unit Award was earned by the 144th ATS in assisting residents of Fairbanks during the 1967 flood.
+A second Air Force Outstanding Unit Award was earned by the 144th in assisting residents of Fairbanks during the 1967 flood.
 An ice-jam on the Nenana and Tanana Rivers caused flooding in the city and only five hours after receiving a call for assistance, the squadron began a series of many C-123 flights to evacuate survivors and move supplies into the stricken area.
-Also some of the homeless were sheltered at Kulis AGB until the waters receded and they could return to their homes.
+Also some of the homeless were sheltered at Kulis Air National Guard Base until the waters receded and they could return to their homes.

-In July 1969, the unit was reorganized and designated as a Group level and renamed the 176th Tactical Airlift Group.
-Concurrently, the squadron was re-designated as the 144th Tactical Airlift Squadron and became the Group's primary mission unit.
-There were more than 700 positions authorized in the Group.
+In July 1969, the Guard at Kulis was reorganized as the 176th Tactical Airlift Group.
+Concurrently, the squadron was redesignated the 144th Tactical Airlift Squadron and became the group's primary mission unit.